umd-lib/umd-lib-aspace-theme/docs/PublicInterfaceCustomizations.md

-For example, for a collection in the "Michelle Smith Performing Arts Library", the text should be "Part of the Michelle Smith Performing Arts Library", *not* "Michelle Smith Performing Arts Library Library".
+For example, for a collection in the "Michelle Smith Performing Arts Library", the text should be "Part of the Michelle Smith Performing Arts Library", *not* "Part of the Michelle Smith Performing Arts Library Library".

 ### Matomo Analyics